carpentries-lab/good-enough-practices/episodes/04-collaboration.md

 An overview document can collect the most important information about your project, and act as a signpost.
 The overview is usually the first thing people read about your project, so it is often called a "README".
+The README has two jobs, what is inside and how it relates to the outside.

 Create a short file in the
 project's home directory that explains the purpose of the project.